The Technical Layer Your Dashboards Are Missing

 Why It Matters:

-How Engineering Analytics Fits Into Your Existing Stack
+How Engineering Analytics Fits into Your Existing Stack

-With Error Tracking (Sentry, Bugsnag, Rollbar)
+With Error Tracking Tools like Sentry, Bugsnag, and Rollbar

-Engineering analytics shows the sessions where it occurred — including the user journey and UI state.
+Error trackers show the exception.
+Engineering analytics shows the sessions where it occurred, including the user journey and UI state.

-With Application Performance Monitoring (Datadog, New Relic, Dynatrace)
+With Application Performance Monitoring Tools

-Engineering analytics measures what the user actually experienced in the browser.
+APM measures server performance.
+Engineering analytics measures what the user actually experiences in the browser.
+Together, they provide a complete view of performance.

-With Feature Flags (LaunchDarkly, Statsig, Split)
+With Feature Flags

-This helps teams catch rollout issues before they reach 100% of users.
+Watch sessions from users exposed to new features.
+This helps teams catch rollout issues before they reach all users.

-With Project Management (Jira, Linear, Asana)
+With Project Management

 With CI/CD Pipelines

 After every deployment, teams can monitor sessions from the first wave of users.
+Engineering analytics is like a smoke test for production that happens in real time.

 Engineering Analytics Across the Development Lifecycle

-At Deployment
+At Release

 In Performance Optimization